Margaret Eleanor Parker: Career

 Twice after the Crusade, Parker visited the U.S. to study the spirit and methods of the WCTU work.
 A book, entitled Six Happy Weeks among the Americans, recorded her impression of the land she had so long desired to see.
 A reception was given her by Sorosis, and she was elected a member of that society and of the World's Congress of Representative Women.

 Parker was not an orator, but her refined manners and gentle presence, combined with her strong sense and ready wit, made her one of the favorite speakers at the World's Columbian Exposition of 1893, called by the National Temperance Society, of which John Newton Stearns was Secretary.

 Nowhere was her influence so great as in her own city.
-Twice she was offered a place on the School Board of Dundee, which she declined only that she might give her time to the work of the local Woman's Temperance Union, of which she was President since its organization, and to the duties of her more distinguished but hardly more onerous office as President of the international temperance union.
+Twice, she was offered a place on the School Board of Dundee, which she declined only that she might give her time to the work of the local Woman's Temperance Union, of which she was President since its organization, and to the duties of her more distinguished but hardly more onerous office as President of the international temperance union.

 Personal life

+Born in England, Parker resided in Scotland.

 She married Edward Parker, proprietor of an extensive manufactory in Dundee.
 He was a member of a prominent Wesleyan Methodist manufacturing family of that city.
-They had six children — five sons, one daughter.
+They had six children: five sons and one daughter.
 Their residence, The Cliff, "looked off upon the German Ocean and old St. Andrew's of classic memory."
 It was a model Scotch home.
 After Margaret Bright Lucas succeeded her as president of the BWTA, Parker and her family lived in England, working side by side with her successor.
 Like Lucas, Parker was a Quaker.
-She died in Dundee in November 1896.
+Parker died in Dundee in November 1896.